Saeks Public Interest Residency Program

 How do I apply for the Saeks Public Interest Residency Program?

-Applications are due in early February each year.
+Applications are due in February each year.
 The application is posted on Symplicity.
-Students can apply for one or more partner organizations through one application.
-They will be asked to provide: (1) resume; (2) cover letter; (3) unofficial transcript; (4) personal statement; (5) list of references; (6) writing sample; and (7) interest form.
+Students can apply for one or more partner organizations through individual postings.
+Applicants will provide: (1) resume; (2) cover letter; (3) unofficial transcript; (4) list of references; and (5) writing sample.

 What is the selection process?